mandelbrot-project/spectral_lib_builder/README.md

 Prepare a list of identified SMILES to fragment.
 For the moment, we take the structures from <https://doi.org/10.5281/zenodo.6378223> as starting point.
-To prepare the structures to fragment, just run:
+To prepare the structures to fragment, just run [lotus2cfm.py](scripts/lotus2cfm.py):

 ```
 python scripts/lotus2cfm.py